-- Development will be permitted inside the village settlement boundary shown in the plan, provided it is in scale and character with the site and surroundings and will cause no significant adverse impacts on the natural or historic environment, amenity, traffic, parking or safety. - 2.
-Elsewhere in the parish development will be strictly controlled and only permitted where it can be delivered sustainably and requires a countryside location or will meet a proven local need which cannot be met inside the settlement boundary.
+- 1. Development will be supported inside the settlement boundary illustrated on Map no.6 provided it is in conformity with relevant policies in the Development Plan, is in scale and character with the site and surroundings and will cause no significant adverse impacts on the natural or historic environment, amenity, traffic, parking or safety. - 2.
+Outside the settlement boundary development will be strictly controlled and only permitted where it is in accordance with the Development Plan, can be delivered sustainably and requires a countryside location or will meet a proven local need which cannot be met inside the settlement boundary.